solita/solita.github.com/_posts/2020-05-25-kinesis-streams-part-1.md

 }
 ```

-It is important to set an upper limit for the number of retries (similar to AWS SDK, we likely don't want to be retrying forever) and, for example, send our failed records to a dead letter queue.
+It is important to set an **upper limit** for the number of retries (similar to AWS SDK, we likely don't want to be retrying forever) and, for example, send our failed records to a dead letter queue.
 For that we need to keep track of the retry attempts for each record.
-One way to do that is to add the retry count to the data we send to our stream.
+One way to do this is to add the retry count to the data we send to our stream.

 So our `retryFailedRecords` function may end up looking similar to this:

 ```javascript
 function retryFailedRecords(payload, response, streamName) {